dunncl15/Fitness-App-Comp/README.md

 ## Final comps for mobile and desktop layouts built in Sketch.
 Button/hover/active states must be included (if and when applicable).
 Should be ready to hand-off to a dev team to build.

+## Approach to Building the Comp
+We started with mobile first working as a team then divied out the work.
+Made sure along the way to try and learn some new CSS tricks and concepts.

 ![Mobile App](http://i.imgur.com/EjDqbnR.png)
 ![Desktop App](http://i.imgur.com/EytCPm3.png)